barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I’m an ex-Google software engineer, now product and engineering manager at StorageOS.
-I lead a team of DevOps engineers, plus I code, write and speak about storage, containers and cloud.
+I’m an ex-Google software engineer and now run Product and DevOps at StorageOS.
+I manage a team of DevOps engineers, plus I code, write and speak about storage, containers and cloud.
 I’m active in the developer community and regularly speak at meetups and conferences related to Docker containers, Kubernetes, microservices, cloud native etc.

-I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London/), the official Cloud Native Computing Foundation (CNCF) meetup group.
+I founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London), an official Cloud Native Computing Foundation (CNCF) meetup group.
 It's dedicated to building a strong, open, diverse developer community around the Cloud Native platform and technologies in London.

 ## Background